 The reporting dashboard provides an excellent snapshot of how your campaigns are performing based on delivery, objective and more.
 Before diving into specific metrics, it’s helpful to head here for a comprehensive overview.

 Measuring the success of your Pins

 For every Pin you publish through your business profile, you can view metrics for how your audience engages with it.
-You can see how manya Pin has, as well as and .
-This allows you to play around with different styles of Pin or different targeted audiences based on patterns and the popularity of your Pins.
+You can see how many a Pin has, as well as and .
+This allows you to play around with different styles of Pins or different targeted audiences based on patterns and popularity of your Pins.

 Approach your Pin stats with curiosity: if one Pin has more saves but represents the same product as another, why did more people engage with it?
 Perhaps it was more on brand, or maybe it was targeted to a more relevant audience.
 You can also gather stats on your video Pins to see how those are performing compared with your other Pins.